 - C2 Proficiency (CPE): Reading and Use of English (1 hour 30 minutes), Writing (1 hour 30 minutes), Listening (about 40 minutes), Speaking (16 minutes per pair of candidates)

 One of the most prestigious English exams, the International English Language Testing System (IELTS) is a Cambridge exam that covers all levels.

-There are two types of IELTS exam that you can choose from:
+There are two types of IELTS exams that you can choose from:

-- General Training IELTS test is suitable for who wish to go to English-speaking countries to compete a secondary education, a work experience or a training program
+- General Training IELTS test is suitable for those who wish to go to English-speaking countries to complete a secondary education, a work experience, or a training programme

 There are also two test formats: